gnutools/gcc/gcc/config/rs6000/float16.md

 }
   [(set_attr "type" "fpsimple")])

-;; Use DFmode to convert to/from 16-bit floating point types for ;; scalar floating point types other than SF/DFmode.
+;; Convert between HFmode/BFmode and 128-bit binary floating point and ;; decimal floating point types.
+We use convert_move since some of the ;; types might not have valid RTX expanders.
+We use DFmode as the ;; intermediate conversion destination.

 (define_expand "extend<FP16_HW:mode><fp16_float_convert:mode>2"
   [(set (match_operand:fp16_float_convert 0 "vsx_register_operand")
 	(float_extend:fp16_float_convert